Header Image

 6.1.
 Food intake as a prerequisite for the retarding effect of Medikinet

 For Medikinet adult and Medikinet sustained release, prior or simultaneous food intake is a prerequisite for sustained release.
-If there is no food intake, the MPH is released twice as quickly.
+If there is no food intake, the is released twice as quickly.
 The released MPH dose is therefore approximately doubled and the duration of action is approximately halved.

 Other sustained release preparations use other sustained release mechanisms that do not rely on simultaneous food intake, such as